California Electrical Accidents Lawyer

 - Injuries caused by defective wires.
 In some electrocution cases, the only party that needs to be held liable is the manufacturer of the wires, since their products didn't comply with safety standards.

 - Power lines electrical accidents.
-These type of electrocution accidents can occur because of a malfunctioning power line.
+These types of electrocution accidents can occur because of a malfunctioning power line.
 It will be necessary to determine exactly what kind of an accident you are dealing with.

 - Contractor's negligence.
 Some employers tend to neglect the most basic safety precautions and many people suffer an electrical injury as a result.